jpa102/jpa102.github.io/faketube/faketube.md

 ## why do you use the html embed for youtube videos?

-it's convenient for me to use that way, i don't know how get the actual youtube player and the video without relying on embedding yet...
+it's convenient for me to use that way, i don't even know how get the actual youtube player and the video without relying on embedding yet...

 ## why do you use json files for the description, comment counts, etc... ? isn't it more time-consuming and impractical?

-again, i don't know yet how to get them without relying on the view-source ang grabbing all the necessary data from there. i did manage to get the video titles and channel names from [noembed.com](https://www.noembed.com) though which is what i currently use
+again, i don't know yet how to get them without relying on the view-source and grabbing all the necessary data from there. i did manage to get the video titles and channel names from [noembed.com](https://www.noembed.com) though which is what i currently use

 i think this can be useful for archiving purposes such as when a video gets taken down for example and all you have is the youtube video link for it